Table of contents

 HTML <code> Tag

-Syntax of the <code> Tag
+Syntax of the HTML <code> Tag

-<code>Code content goes here</code>
+<code>Computer code goes here</code>

 Examples of HTML <code> Tag